kunitoki/LuaBridge3/Manual.md

 passString (v.unsafe_cast<std::string> ());
 ```

 The only way to ensure safety when type casting is to use the `LuaRef::cast<T>` method, which is a safe cast of a lua reference to a type `T`.
-It will return a `luabridge::Expected<T, std::error_code>` which will contain the type if the cast was successful, and an error code otherwise.
+It will return a `luabridge::TypeResult<T>` which will contain the type if the cast was successful, and an error code otherwise.
 No exception or abort will be triggered from such call (while it's not the same for `LuaRef::cast<T>`).

 ```cpp
 void passString (std::string);